 How we teach phonics

 Phonics is a way of teaching children to read and write by blending and segmenting individual sounds.
 Every letter and different combinations of letters make particular sounds for example the letter ‘s’ makes a hissing like a snake.
-At Hannah More we follow the Letters and Sounds Programme of teaching which is split into 6 phases that systematically build on skills and knowledge of previous learning.
-Alongside Letters and Sounds we use Jolly Phonics actions for learning sounds and use rhymes from Read Write Inc. to help develop letter formation.
-See the pictures below for these.
+At Hannah More we follow the Little Wandle programme of teaching which is split into 6 phases that systematically build on skills and knowledge of previous learning.

 Children throughout Reception and Key stage 1 take part in daily phonics sessions.
 These sessions focus on key reading skills such as decoding to read words and segmenting the sounds in a given word to spell.
-During Phonics lessons we also teach children to read and write ‘tricky words’ also known as ‘sight words.’
-These are words that you cannot sound out and children are just expected to remember how to read and write.
-See the list below for these.
+During Phonics lessons we also teach children to read and write ‘common exception words’ also known as ‘tricky words'.’
+These are words which are difficult to decode.
+This is because some of the sounds in the words are spelled in an unusual way.

 Key terms we use in our teaching: